 The Cross in Passo di Gardena (Gran Cir)

 Trailhead: Gardena Pass (map)

 Length: 2 miles

 This hike is short, steep but extremely high value (read about the Gran Cir hike here).
 Your goal is the cross high up on the tallest peak.
 It’s visible from the road.
 It looks daunting and it might appear like there’s no path to get there, but there is.
 The trail is a little loose, steep, and exposed at some parts, but oh – it’s so rewarding.
 Come here for sunset and you’ll be rewarded with a 360 degree view of Dolomite ranges bathed in pastel pink, orange, and purple.
 Unforgettable.

-- Stretch mesh side pocket for gear or water bottles
+- Stretch mesh side gear or water bottle pocket